 The Group acknowledges that climate change has been affecting its stakeholders, business operations and our community.
 To adapt to and mitigate the effects of climate change, the Group has formulated the Climate Change Policy, which clarifies the Group's responses to different climate-related risks and helps to build resilience against climate change impacts.
-The Group has been closely monitoring the impact of climate change to mitigate these potential risks as follows during the Reporting Period:
+The Group has been closely monitoring the impact of climate change to mitigate the following potential risks during the Reporting Period: